bsmith89/make-bml/README.md

 ```

 Since you asked for `zipf_results.tgz` Make looked first for that file.
-When it didn't find that file it looked for its prerequisites.
+Not finding it, Make looked for its prerequisites.
 Since none of those existed it remade the ones it could,
 `abyss.words.tsv` and `isles.words.tsv`.
 Once those were finished it was able to make `abyss.words.png` and